existentialstudios/DiscordJS-Bot-Template/README.md

 ## Commands

 Each command is its own file.
 The commands folder gets read in and any .js files in the folder are treated as individual commands.
+Run "node deploy-commands.js" whenever you add new commands.